Photoblog: A Chinese Adventure

 “Ni Hao!”
-Now that Ellie and Rosie have returned from their particularly thorough 3-week recce of China, they have had some time to reflect on their adventures.
-Three times larger than India, there is little doubt of the plethora of experiences on offer, but the difficulty is knowing where to begin.
-Follow in the footsteps of their journey with this enthusiastic and energetic photoblog.
+Three times larger than India, there is little doubt of the plethora of experiences on offer in China, but the difficulty is knowing where to begin.
+Follow in the footsteps of our journey with this exciting photoblog...

 The Great Wall of China fresh off the plane!
 We can’t wait to report back over the next couple of weeks about our adventures in this extraordinary country.
 It’s going to be an incredible journey.

 Aman Summer Palace is the stuff of dreams.
 Aman never fails to disappoint, and the authenticity and tranquil setting of Beijing’s very own, is just ideal.